 How Courts Determine Temporary Support Obligations

-Determining temporary support obligations is a relatively straightforward process.
+Determining temporary support obligations, sometimes referred to as pendente lite support, is a relatively straightforward process.
 Most, if not all states have written guidelines that set forth factors and calculations the court must use to determine temporary support obligations.
 Factors considered include the income and assets of each parent, the number of children for whom support must be provided and their ages, and the estimated expenses of caring for each child.
 Often the custody arrangement of each child is considered as well.
 Support obligations determined under a state’s guidelines are generally presumed to be correct, but in certain circumstances a judge may be permitted to deviate from the guidelines.

 Look for This Language